jiajiawang/rack-json_boolean_response/README.md

 # Rack::JsonBooleanResponse

-A rack middle that converts ruby boolean value(true/false) to integer(1/0) in json response.
+A rack middleware that converts ruby boolean value(true/false) to integer(1/0) in json response.

 ## Installation